How do you use a fractional CFO to grow a business?

 The value that they can add is varied but could include any of the following:

-What do you need to consider before appointing a part-time CFO?
+What do you need to consider before appointing a fractional CFO?

-Whatever your requirement, before beginning the search for a part-time CFO, we advise thought is given to what and who you are looking for.
+Whatever your requirement, before beginning the search for a fractional CFO, we advise thought is given to what and who you are looking for.

 Firstly, have a clear understanding of your need: